- Puerto Rico

-This page is partly based on contributions from Robert Ebanks and from Sean Thomas of JamDom.com.
+This section is mainly based on contributions from Robert Ebanks and from Sean Thomas of JamDom.com.

 There are two main types of domino game played in Jamaica: Partner (most favoured and played in world tournaments) and Cut Throat (in which each player plays for himself).
 A variation known as French is also described on this page.